damianhakert/damianhakert.github.io/source/_posts/2015-10-22-gitlab-8-1-released.markdown

 If you are upgrading from GitLab 8.0 and none of your users is using GitLab CI then you can perform the upgrade to 8.1 without downtime.
-If your users _are_ using CI you need to stop GitLab before performin the upgrade.
+If your users _are_ using CI you need to stop GitLab before performing the upgrade.

 To see if your users are using GitLab CI go to